 Your vendor's ability should support the needs of your company's IT.
 In the first installment (Part 1) of the series, we discussed how important it is that the vendor of your choice supports multiple OEM brands.
 We discussed a single portal to manage all maintenance contracts.
 We also talked about questions surrounding parts availability and service level flexibility (SLA).
 Today you'll learn the questions you should ask to gain clarity on your actual maintenance agreement.

 What Does the Support Process Actually Look Like?

-A large factor in getting problems within your data center fixed quickly is checking with the potential vendor to see what information is needed prior to opening a ticket.
-Having all the necessary information before a problem arises is key to reducing downtime in your data center.
+A large factor in getting problems within your critical IT fixed quickly is checking with the potential vendor to see what information is needed prior to opening a ticket.
+Having all the necessary information before a problem arises is key to reducing downtime in your data center and other critical IT equipment.
 Better yet, if your TPM vendor has a central repository for all your pertinent information, you'll able to always access necessary information immediately.
 Not every vendor offers this in the same way.
 Many use multiple systems, so you have to go to one place to log a ticket and another to review your assets.
 CloudCover's platform is unique in that it can plug into multiple systems, giving you a single view over all of your IT assets, ticket tracking, contracts and renewal management, and alternative maintenance vendors.

 When reviewing a vendor's central repository always ask for a demo and make sure you get clarification on that vendor's escalation procedures, so you have a clear understanding of that process prior to the point at which escalation would be required.